BenjaminRenz/FirmwareTY71M/HOWTOSTARTUP.md

 begin Warning!!!!
 	Do NOT hit "DEBUG/CONTINUE"/"the red play button in codeblocks" if do not want to overwrite your current firmware!
-	The project is setup in such a way that if "Compile and Upload on Debug" is selected instead of "Just Compile" it will automatically flash the firmware, when you start the debugger. end   Warning!!!!
+	The project is setup in such a way, that if "Compile and Upload on Debug" is selected instead of "Just Compile" it will automatically flash the firmware, when you start the debugger. end   Warning!!!!

 begin Warning!!!!